 Face to face interactions and the distances they occur at are thought to be important in a number of fields, such as epidemiology, psychology, and robot usability.
 However, past smartphone and smart badge technologies are unable to provide the right combination of high resolution data and usability.

 Smart badges have offered the highest quality data so far.
 However, the difficulty in synchronizing unpredictable mobile node has resulted in either bulky, high powered nodes or infrastructure heavy systems.
-To overcome this challenge, Opo uses a novel ultra low power ultrasonic wake up circuit to synchronize nodes, bypassing the time syncronization / scheduling challenges faced by traditional RF synchornization.
+To overcome this challenge, Opo uses a novel ultra low power ultrasonic wake up circuit to synchronize nodes, bypassing the time synchronization / scheduling challenges faced by traditional RF synchronization.

 Opo is able to provide 2 s time resolution and 5 cm spatial resolution, while running for 4 days on a battery the size of a dime.
-Opo tags are around 3 cm in diamater and weigh 8 grams, making them easily wearable using a lanyward, lapel pin, or magnetic clips.View project page
+Opo tags are around 3 cm in diameter and weigh 8 grams, making them easily wearable using a lanyard, lapel pin, or magnetic clips.View project page

 Monjolo.
 Energy-harvesting energy meters.

 Conventional AC power meters perform at least two distinct functions: power conversion, to supply the meter itself, and energy metering, to measure the load consumption.
 This paper presents Monjolo, a new energy-metering architecture that combines these two functions to yield a new design point in the metering space.